GlennDeprey/PalianPals/docs/event-info/joinevent.md

 ![Team Role Example](./img/rsvp_teams.png)

-**Team Role with leader Example (leader will just add everyone in a party, but is not required to voice chat)**
+**Team Role with leader Example:**

+(leader will just add everyone in a party, but is not required to voice chat)

 ![Date example](./img/rsvp_teams2.png)